 Less Than Significant Impact.
 The Glendale Police Department (GPD) provides police services to the project site.
-The nearest police facility is located at 131 North Isabel Street, which is about 0.9 miles from the subject property.
-The proposed project will add a net gain of 20 residential dwelling units to the area and approximately 54 new residents.
+The nearest police facility is located at 131 North Isabel Street, which is about 1.5 miles from the subject property.
 The site is located in an urban, developed area of the City.
-The additional population that this project will bring is anticipated to have less than significant impact to Police services.
+The additional day-time population that this project will bring is anticipated to have less than significant impact to Police services.